Hands-on guide to writing and running shell scripts (bash). You can try everything in WSL/VirtualBox.

 ·

-Shebang selects interpreter; make script executable with chmod +x
+Shebang selects interpreter; make script executable with chmod +x.

 ·

-Use set -euo pipefail
+Use set -euo pipefail for robustness; quote variables.

 ·